jixuan1989/init_ec2/README.md

     * correct_bashrc
     	- normally, we use `ssh hxd@node1 "jps"`, the terminal says: jps command not found, though we have set $JAVA_HOME and $PATH in .bashrc file.
 The reason is that .bashrc is ignored when we run a non-interactive login command.
 To solve that, use this task to repair the bashrc file.
     * modifyAtpSource
-    	- modify the apt sources.list as files/sources.list.
+    	- modify the apt sources.list as files/sources.list. will execute 'apt-ge update' once
+    * updateApt
+        - run apt-get update
+    * modifyDNS
+        - setting dns address according to files/dns_address
     * TODO: we will add new tasks to help user add new nodes in an existed cluster

 ##Amazon Ec2 (or other pem based ssh)